freedomofpress/securedrop-workstation-docs/docs/journalist/faq.rst

 If the system has not been updated recently, the preflight updater will check for available security updates for all VMs used by SecureDrop Workstation, download, and apply them.
-This takes longer than for typical operating systems because of the number of VMs involved, and because some updates are performed over the Tor network.
+This takes longer than for typical operating systems because of the number of VMs involved.

 These updates are essential to keep SecureDrop Workstation secure.
 Their speed is expected to be improved in subsequent releases of SecureDrop Workstation.